codio-templates/ThinkJava2/.guides/content/input-and-output-the-scanner-bug.md

 System.out.printf("Hello %s, age %d\n", name, age);
 ```

+See the example java code in the left pane.
+To compile and run the code, press the "Run"!
+{Run!}(sh .guides/bg.sh javac code/ch03/ScannerBug.java java -cp code/ch03/ScannerBug )
  Try running this example code.
 It doesn't let you input your name, and it immediately displays the output:

 ```code
 What is your name?
 Hello , age 45